You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

-In order to evaluate the effectiveness and efficacy of \toolname{}, we conducted another experimental campaign on the same dataset of $4500$ Android apps used for the evaluation of analytics libraries in the wild (cf. Section \ref{sec:analytics-in-the-wild}).
-In detail, we replicated the same dynamic analysis environment, and we added the \toolname{} app to perform the anonymization phase in the emulated Android devices.
-The rest of this section details the experimental results.
+We conducted another experimental campaign on the same dataset of $4500$ Android apps used for the evaluation of analytics libraries in the wild (cf. Section \ref{sec:analytics-in-the-wild}), in order to evaluate the effectiveness and efficacy of \toolname{}.
+The experiments relied on an emulator equipped with Android 10 without root permissions.
+By using such an environment, we were able to test all steps performed by \toolname{}, including the repackaging phase, which is not mandatory in case of root permissions or Android OSes below 7.0 (see Section \ref{sec:hidedroid_setup}).
+We tested each app for $10$ minutes, including the time to perform the configuration tasks (repackaging, privacy-level selection) before executing the app.

 \textbf{Runtime Performance.} The experimental evaluation of $4500$ apps lasted one month. \toolname{} was able to successfully process and anonymize data belonging to $3992$ apps (i.e., $88.7\%$).
 The remaining $508$ apps (i.e., $11.3\%$) were not tracked by \toolname{} due to the failure of the repackaging phase.
-This is mainly related to the presence of anti-repackaging protections \cite{MERLO2021102181,Android_repackaging_techniques} that block \toolname{} from injecting the network configuration and re-install the AUT.
+The root-cause analysis of the failure allowed us to identify that the failure was triggered during the re-installation of the modified app.
+In detail, the error is generated by the \textit{VerifyAdvancedProtectionInstallTask} method of the \texttt{com.google.android.finsky} process.
+Such control verifies the app signature by comparing it with the original one.
+If the two signatures do not match, the process blocks the installation.
+As additional proof, we also tested the AUTs that failed in an Android emulator with root permissions, confirming their actual functioning.

+The dynamic testing phase allowed measuring the impact of the delays introduced by the anonymization pipeline on the AUTs.
+To do so, we measured the delay introduced by the interception, anonymization, and forward of each analytics event. \toolname{} was able to process, on average, an event in 52.84 ms with a standard deviation of 122.18 ms, thus, confirming a negligible impact on the AUTs.